valphsounds/node-app-starter/readme.md

 # NodeApp Starter

 A preset for a node app with mongodb.
-Also included is some snippets for vscode i use.
+Also included is some snippets for vscode I use.